nabhanabdulla/Asynchronous-Programming-With-JS/Module-2 Promises/Assignment 2/README.md

 # Product Catalog
 Product Catalog application built using JavaScript involving Promises for Assignment 2 of EdX Asynchronous Programming Course.
+Try out the application [here](http://athena.nitc.ac.in/~nabhan_b160502cs/projects/Asynchronous-Programming-With-JS/Module-2%20Promises/Assignment%202/productCatalog.html)

 ## Features
 * Populate the **Similar Products List** with products of the same type by pressing the "Search Type" button and entering a valid product type in the corresponding input field.